 An Economic History of the World Since 1400

 Overall, An Economic History of the World Since 1400 is a fascinating and illuminating journey through the economic forces that have shaped human history.
 It is a must-watch for anyone interested in history, economics, or the intersection between the two.
 The course is well-organized, expertly taught, and packed with insights that will be valuable to viewers long after the final lecture has ended.

-An Economic History of the World Since 1400 is a series that is currently running and has 1 seasons (48 episodes).
-The series first aired on August 29, 2016.
+An Economic History of the World Since 1400 is a series that ran for 1 seasons (48 episodes) between August 29, 2016 and on The Great Courses Signature Collection

+An Economic History of the World Since 1400